liuyuehua/Yuehua.github.io/_posts/2017-12-18-Logistic Regression with a Neural Network mindset.md

 tags:
 - Deep Learning
 - Neural Networks and Deep Learning
-description: Neural Networks Basics: Logistic Regression with a Neural Network mindset.
+description: Logistic Regression with a Neural Network mindset.
 How to build a logistic regression classifier to recognize cats.
 mathjax: true
 ---
 ## Overview of the Problem set